Mokxa-Technologies-LLC/Skip-Inactive-Users-Email-Tool/README.md

 - Camera-enabled device for scanning

 ## Support
-For any issues or enhancements, please contact [gurujot@mokxa.com].
+For any issues or enhancements, please contact joget support